 There is no limit to the number of sockets you can have on a ring main but there is a limit to the number of spurs you can have from those sockets or from the wiring between them.
-See our project on adding an extra socket.
-You can also extend the ring main if you need to.
+If you would like to know how to add a spur to an existing ring main, see our project on adding an extra socket.

-It is also a regulation that any socket which is capable of being used to supply power outside of the house is protected by an RCD.
+It is also a regulation that any socket which is capable of being used to supply power outside of the house is protected by an RCD (residual current device).
 Most modern consumer units will provide this protection but again it is vital that you get a qualified electrician to check and approve any installation you may consider.

-If this is the case you are asking the circuit to use much more energy than the circuit is designed for.
+If this is the case you are asking the circuit to use much more energy than it is designed for.
 More energy = more heat and cables can catch fire.
 Part P of the new building regulations could involve a check on any additional circuitry by qualified electricians when you sell your home.
 This can affect your sale, you could be breaking the law and your house insurance may not be valid.
 Please be absolutely sure you know what you are doing and get all of your work checked by a qualified electrician.